ayeayemyat-miso/Investment_Analysis-/README.md

 ---

 ## Disclaimer
 This analysis is **for educational and illustrative purposes only**.
 It does not constitute financial advice, endorsement, or guarantee of future performance.
-Data sources are cited but not independently verified.
+-No Affiliation with Kerry Group.

 ---

 ## Data Sources